Caring for Other People’s Feelings Takes Its Toll

-Consequently, we react in one of two ways: Some people let the feelings and the accompanying guilt wear away at their self-esteem like waves crashing on a rock as we succumb to the weight of such strong emotions, feeling increasingly like a helpless victim.
+Consequently, we react in one of two ways: Some people let the feelings and the accompanying guilt wear away at their self-esteem like waves crashing on a rock as they succumb to the weight of such strong emotions, feeling increasingly like a helpless victim.
 Others go on a mission to fix themselves, believing that they must be flawed to be feeling so badly.

-This is what we need to remember – there is nothing wrong with you.
+This is what you need to remember – there is nothing wrong with you.
 You are a sensitive person and your ability to absorb others’ feelings is a gift.
 Your needs are just as important as everyone else’s.
 If you feel overwhelmed by these emotions, take care of yourself first.
 Here’s how:

 • Take a break.
 Remove yourself from the scene or the person when you are overwhelmed with feelings and find a space to be alone.

 • Protect yourself.
 If you feel better when you are away from certain people, recognise that you are absorbing that person’s stuff and keep your distance.